 François: Well, for argument’s sake, can you give me an idea of what you are thinking?

 Wolfgang: For France to surrender ‘control’ of Saint Pierre and Miquelon—without losing sovereignty as far as the atlas is concerned—to the Sinclair Group of Companies, I am prepared to offer three hundred million dollars, cash.
-But we will tell the newspapers that the prices was 500,000.
+But we will tell the newspapers that the price was five hundred thousand.
 My company will use the land for mining, and French settlements/resettlements will be prohibited.
 Further, we will provide an indefinite thirty-five percent royalty on the profit received from said coal mining, and from the fishing industry.
 On top of this, we relieve France of all the rebuilding and reclamation efforts she would otherwise be obligated to engage into.
 The opportunity cost for France is quite spectacular.

 François: I really don’t know what to say.
 Three hundred million is really not that much.
 This would change all our geopolitical assumptions.